tobychui/zoraxy/README.md

 The installation method is same as Linux.
 For other ARM SBCs, please refer to your SBC's CPU architecture and pick the one that is suitable for your device.

-### External Permission Managment Mode
+### External Permission Management Mode

 If you already have a up-stream reverse proxy server in place with permission management, you can use Zoraxy in noauth mode.
-To enable no-auth mode, start Zoraxy with the following flag
+To enable noauth mode, start Zoraxy with the following flag

 ```bash
 ./zoraxy -noauth=true